 We believe the engraftment and augmentation observed with SER-109 could have important medical implications for treating other infectious agents.
-For example, in the Phase 1/2 clinical study, we observed that some patients were not only infected with C. difficile, but were also colonized with other harmful organisms at high levels.
+For example, in the Phase 1b/2 clinical study, we observed that some patients were not only infected with C. difficile, but were also colonized with other harmful organisms at high levels.
 Importantly, after SER-109 treatment, levels of these organisms declined by as much as 100,000-fold.
 For example, we identified multiple patients in the trial with high levels of VRE, which are drug-resistant bacteria that colonize the gastrointestinal tract and can cause serious bloodstream infections.
 In patients identified with VRE, the VRE was reduced below the limit of detection of our assays after treatment.

 Safety.
 In Part 1 of the study, 80% of the patients experienced at least one adverse event, all of which were treatment emergent adverse events, or TEAEs.
 A TEAE was defined as an adverse event that started or worsened at or during the time of or after the date of the first dose of SER-109 through the final follow-up visit.
 Five, or 33%, of the patients were judged by the investigator to have a TEAE attributable to SER-109 and all were mild or moderate.
 In Part 2, 100% of the patients experienced at least one adverse event, all of which were TEAEs.
 Nine, or 60%, of the patients were judged by the investigator to have a TEAE attributable to SER-109 and all were mild or moderate.
+In Part 2, 100% of the patients experienced at least one adverse event, all of which were TEAEs.
+Nine, or 60%, of the patients were judged by the investigator to have a TEAE attributable to SER-109 and all were mild or moderate.
 The most common adverse events were gastrointestinal disorders and diarrhea.
 The majority of TEAEs were mild in severity.
 One patient in Part 2 had a severe adverse event of chest pain, which was not considered related to SER-109.
 Two patients each in Part 1 and Part 2 had more than one serious adverse event, none of which was considered related to SER-109.
 There were no deaths in Part 1 or Part 2.

-Based on the results from our Phase 1/2 clinical study, we plan to initiate a Phase 2/3 pivotal clinical trial of SER-109 in the first half of 2015 and are in ongoing conversations with the FDA regarding trial design and CMC requirements.
-We are currently planning and conducting validation studies of our manufacturing process for SER-109, and we expect to obtain sufficient data from these studies to commence our Phase 2/3 pivotal clinical trial as planned.
+Based on the results from our Phase 1b/2 clinical study, we plan to initiate a Phase 2 clinical study of SER-109 in the first half of 2015 and are in ongoing conversations with the FDA regarding trial design and CMC requirements.
+We are currently planning and conducting validation studies of our manufacturing process for SER-109, and we expect to obtain sufficient data from these studies to commence our Phase 2 clinical study as planned.